denisnarush/MY/README.md

 ### About:
 - I love vanilla JS
 - HTML, CSS Ninja
-- I know about [Flow](https://en.wikipedia.org/wiki/Flow_(psychology)) and I believe that the development is a creative process.
+- I know about [Flow](https://en.wikipedia.org/wiki/Flow_(psychology)) and I believe that the development is a creative process
 - Have 3 years of mentoring experience.
-All students successfully found jobs in IT-companies.
+All students successfully found jobs in IT-companies
-- Working on my personal view of how can be [music player](https://github.com/denisnarush/mp) used for searching new music to listen to.
+- Working on my personal view of how can be [music player](https://github.com/denisnarush/mp) used for searching new music to listen
-- Researching of animations and visual effects what can blow the mind from CSS3 to WebGL2.
+- Researching of animations and visual effects what can blow the mind from CSS3 to WebGL2

 ### Contacts
 ✉ [child.denis@gmail.com](mailto:child.denis@gmail.com)